stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### UNAL

 Where's your scanner?
-We need to find a comet.
-To feed you.
+We need to find a... comet.
+To feed you!
 Water?

-#### MR SQUEAKINGTON
+#### LYDIA

-Not, not a comet that's a, for a small computer parts.
-A water one.
+__[laughs]__ "Not a comet that's for... small computer parts.
+A water one!"

-#### WORSHIPER 2X7
+#### WORSHIPER

-You require refueling.
+You require refuelling.
 Where is moisture?

 #### PILCHARDS

 Go on.
-Give us a clue boy-o.
+Give us a clue, boy-o.

 #### SHIP